ELECTRIC CAR CHARGING AND RANGE

 How long does an electric car take to charge and what factors affect this?
 How long does an electric car take to charge and what factors affect this?

 How long does it take to charge an electric car?
-Charging times mostly depend on the model and the type of charging point used but additional factors can affect charging times.
+Electric Car charging times mostly depend on the model and the type of Electric Car charger used, but additional factors can also affect charging times.
 If weather conditions are extra hot or cold, it can alter the speed at which the battery charges.

 What is an electric car's longest range?
 What is an electric car's longest range?